Arts & Sports Section

-emma mcgill – community editor
+emma mcgill – arts & sports editor

 Hi there, I’m Emma!
 As community editor, I’m proud to oversee this section filled with pieces about events happening locally, embracing the arts, and people coming together to make awesome things happen.